kinectron/docusaurus-site-archive/docs/api-windows.md

 Files recorded with the server-side recording from the API will be saved automatically to the home folder of the computer running the server in the "Kinectron Recordings" folder.

-The recorded file types will match those listed in [Application Recording](#recorded-file-types).
+The recorded file types will match those listed in the application recording documentation.

 #### Client-side Recording